alchitry/alchitry.github.io/content/tutorials/roms-and-fsms.md

 Currently, we are ignoring any data from the receiver and never sending data on the transmitter.

 All inputs to modules need to be assigned a value.
-However, since we are setting `tx.newData` to 0, we really don't care what value gets assigned to `tx.data` since it will never be used.
+However, since we are setting `tx.new_data` to 0, we really don't care what value gets assigned to `tx.data` since it will never be used.
 In cases like this, the value of `bx` is helpful.
 There isn't really a value associated with `bx`.
 Instead, this tells the synthesizer that we don't care what value it uses.